With last winter’s release of

 Popcorn 2 has found new footing as a video transcoding program that can convert DVD content to different formats—including many handheld device formats.
 You can produce higher-quality video with other video editing software, but for ease of use, Popcorn 2 is hard to beat.

-Senior Editor Peter Cohen writes the
+[Macworld Senior Editor Peter Cohen writes the

 Popcorn 2’s new Player tab lets you export video ready for playback on different devices, including video iPod, PSP, and 3GPP phones.